Harry and Kathleen’s IML adventure

-Harry and Kathleen Berg’s IML adventures started in 1990.
-Since then Harry has completed 100 IML events and Kathleen has completed 98 IML walking events.
+Harry and Kathleen Berg’s IML adventure started in 1990.
+Since then, Harry has completed 100 IML events and Kathleen has completed 98 IML walking events.
 Also, they have both recorded walking over 15,000 km, including completing over 700 IVV events, plus many more kilometres on non-IVV walks, including the Camino in France and Spain.

 Walking has taken them all around the world, but given their age and the limitations imposed by the COVID-19 pandemic, their international travel days are drawing to an end.
 However, they hope to still catch up with walking friends who come to Canberra—and missed them in 2020.

 Looking back to 1990, their son David was on student exchange in Germany, so they met up with him in Europe at the end of his exchange.
 Harry’s first IML event was in Denmark, completing 2×45 km with David in unseasonably cold conditions, and then the three of them did the big one – the Vierdaagse in Nijmegan, Netherlands (4×40 km) in July.

 “At the end of Vierdaagse there were feelings of relief and joy.”

 The Vierdaagse walks had been on their wish list for a while, having first read about it in a Dutch newsletter, but they had no idea about the IML until introduced to it by Harry’s uncle and aunt.

 At the end of the Vierdaagse there were both feelings of relief and joy.
 Kathleen had been recovering from an overuse injury in her right calf and could not exercise in the 6 weeks leading up to the event.

 Also, David was severely anorexic at the time and they had concerns he may not make the distance.
 They all completed the 160 km over 4 days and were thrilled to achieve a lifetime bucket list item.